nklayman/vue-cli-plugin-electron-builder/docs/guide/guide.md

 ## Env Variables

 Read [Vue ClI's documentation](https://cli.vuejs.org/guide/mode-and-env.html) to learn about using environment variables in your app.
-All env variables prefixed with `VUE_APP_` will be available in both the main and renderer processes.
+All env variables prefixed with `VUE_APP_` will be available in both the main and renderer processes (Only available in main process since `1.0.0-rc.4`).

 ## How it works